herochang/test/README.md

 ### Prepare：

-You need a standard installation of Python3 that can be obtained here All you need to get started is sign up for an account here and obtain your API key.
+You need a standard installation of Python3 that can be obtained here.
+And you need to get started is sign up for a macaddress.io account and obtain your API key.

 ### Usage